PACES examiner opportunities for non-UK Fellows at international centres

 How to apply

-Complete the International PACES examiner application form.
+Complete the International PACES examiner survey.

-If the PACES federation lead is not one of your referees, he/she must send their approval to MRCP(UK) central office either by email to email@example.com or as a letter attached to your application.
+If the PACES federation lead is not one of your referees, he/she must send their approval to MRCP(UK) central office either by email to firstname.lastname@example.org.

 The two referees supporting your application must be fellows of one of the royal colleges of physicians of the United Kingdom and at least one should be a current MRCP(UK) PACES Examiner.
+We will contact them to ask them for a reference so please make them aware.

 Please note that the applicant and the referees must be in good standing with their college of fellowship.